 The information from your patient record will only be used for purposes that benefit your care - we would never share it for marketing or insurance purposes.

-You have the right to refuse/withdraw your consent to information sharing at any time.
+Under the common law duty of confidence, you have the right to refuse/withdraw your consent to information sharing at any time.
 Please discuss this with your relevant care professional as this could have implications in how you receive further care, including delays in you receiving care.

 However, a person’s right to confidentiality is not absolute and there may be other circumstances when we must share information from your patient record with other agencies.
 In these rare circumstances we are not required to have your consent.